 Several factors can increase the chance you will develop osteoporosis — including your age, race, lifestyle choices, and medical conditions and treatments.
 You have a greater risk of developing osteoporosis if you are older than 65, smoke, consume three or more alcoholic drinks daily, have a family history of osteoporosis, used steriods for extended periods, are obese or underweight, or experienced early menopause.
-Follow this link to an Osteoporosis Canada checklist that will help you assess your risk of osteoporosis and bone fracture.
+Osteoporosis Canada’s Know Your Risk tool will help you assess your risk of osteoporosis.

 There usually are no symptoms in the early stages of bone loss.
 But once your bones have been weakened by osteoporosis, you may have signs and symptoms that include: